Mini LED is the next big thing in TV technology. But how does it compare to the current king of premium TV sets, OLED?

 So far, OLED sets have clearly been the more expensive option.
 Which is why they haven’t extended their reach across the whole market and remain the premium option.

-However, the latest 8th gen OLED substrates due to go into TVs later this year are expected to be the cheapest yet.
+However, the latest 8th gen OLED substrates are the cheapest yet.
 Meanwhile, Mini LED implementations are more complex and expensive than any previous LCD backlight tech.
 Some industry analysts think Mini LED panels are so complex to manufacture, they’re only 10% cheaper than existing OLED screens.
 Add in those cheaper 8th gen OLED panels and the result could be awfully close in terms of pricing.

 Winner: Draw, for now

 It’s early days for Mini LED.
-TCL has been quick out of the blocks with Mini LED sets, but upcoming implementations from the likes of LG and Samsung are expected to pack in significantly more lighting zones.
+TCL has been quick out of the blocks with Mini LED sets, but new TVs from the likes of LG and Samsung pack in significantly more lighting zones.
 It’s yet to be seen how many zones are required to reduce problems like halos and blooming to the point where they are no longer visible for most users.

 Likewise, we don’t know how much brighter or how much cheaper incoming 8th gen OLED panels will be.
 But on the balance of probabilities, OLED’s per-pixel nature will probably, ultimately give it the edge.